 Table 1 REGULATORY STANDARDS & MANAGEMENT PRACTICES Marine Research Area Marine Garden (Marine Education Area) Marine Conservation Area Fish Harvest Commercial - No additional site-based fish harvest regulations.
 Coastwide Oregon Department of Fish and Wildlife regulations apply.
 Recreational - No additional site-based fish harvest regulations.
 Coastwide Oregon Department of Fish and Wildlife regulations apply.
 Commercial - No additional site-based fish harvest regulations.
 Coastwide Oregon Department of Fish and Wildlife regulations apply.
 Recreational - No additional site-based fish harvest regulations.
 Coastwide Oregon Department of Fish and Wildlife regulations apply.
 Marine Conservation Areas with broad conservation goals may be proposed with regulations closing harvest in all categories.
 Specific fish harvest regulations will be established based on the proposed management goals of the site.
 Scientific & Educational - Requires a permit from Oregon Department of Fish and Wildlife or Oregon Parks and Recreation Department, which may be issued if the research does not impede the management goals of the Marine Research Area.
 Scientific & Educational - Requires a permit from Oregon Department of Fish and Wildlife or Oregon Parks and Recreation Department, which may be issued if the research aligns to further the management goals of the Marine Garden.
 Individual site management must include a clear justification for all proposed regulations for commercial, recreational, scientific and educational fish harvest.
 Invertebrate Harvest Commercial - No take Recreational - No take except at a subset of sites which allow species-specific harvest of clams, Dungeness crab, red rock crab, mussels, piddocks, scallops, and shrimp.
 Scientific & Educational - Requires a permit from Oregon Department of Fish and Wildlife or Oregon Parks and Recreation Department, which may be issued if the research does not impede the management goals of the Marine Research Area.
-Commercial - No take Recreational - No take except for single mussels for bait.
-Scientific & Educational - Requires a permit from Oregon Department of Fish and Wildlife or Oregon Parks and Recreation Department, which may be issued if the research aligns to further the management goals of the Marine Garden.
+Commercial - No take Recreational - No take except for single mussels for bait Scientific & Educational - Requires a permit from Oregon Department of Fish and Wildlife or Oregon Parks and Recreation Department, which may be issued if the research aligns to further the management goals of the Marine Garden.
 Marine Conservation Areas with broad conservation goals may be proposed with regulations closing harvest in all categories.
 Specific invertebrate harvest regulations will be established based on the proposed management goals of the site.
 Individual site management must include a clear justification for all proposed regulations for commercial, recreational, scientific and educational invertebrate harvest.
-Algae Harvest Commercial - No take Recreational - No take Scientific & Educational - Requires scientific or education permit issued by Oregon Parks and Recreation Department or the Department of State Lands, which may be issued if the research does not impede the management goals of the Marine Research Area.
-Commercial - No take Recreational - No take Scientific & Educational - No take except by scientific or education permit issued by the Oregon Parks and Recreation Department or the Department of State Lands.
+Algae Marine Aquatic Vegetation Harvest Commercial - No take Recreational - No take Scientific & Educational - Requires scientific or education permit authorization issued byfrom Oregon Parks and Recreation Department or the Department of State Lands, which may be issued if the research does not impede the management goals of the Marine Research Area.
+Commercial - No take Recreational - No take Scientific & Educational - No take except byRequires- authorization from Oregon Parks and Recreation Department or the Department of State Lands, which may be issued if the research aligns to further the management goals of the Marine Garden.scientific or education permit issued by the Oregon Parks and Recreation Department or the Department of State Lands.
 Marine Conservation Areas with broad conservation goals may be proposed with regulations closing harvest in all categories.
-Specific algae harvest regulations will be established based on the proposed management goals of the site.
-Individual site management must include a clear justification for all proposed regulations for recreational, scientific and educational algae harvest.
+Specific algae marine aquatic vegetation harvest regulations will be established based on the proposed management goals of the site.
+Individual site management must include a clear justification for all proposed regulations for recreational, scientific and educational algae marine aquatic vegetation harvest.